Future Generations University Offers a Flexible Program of Community Development Learning.

 The Future Generations family of organizations has been empowering people’s learning for a quarter century.
 This growing global family of organizations began in 1992 in the USA with a charge from UNICEF to find how development reaches all in a society and is sustainable environmentally, financially, and culturally.

 National programs started.
 And today there are Future Generations country programs in Afghanistan, China, Haiti, India (two), and Peru.
 There are also partner organizations working in a range of other countries.

-Future Generations University began in 2003 and Future Generations Graduate School.
+Future Generations University began in 2003.
 It grew steadily, and today has alumni of the Master’s degree in 36 countries with students having come from 40 countries.
 In moving to university status, focused work began on expanding its research program.

 The university received full accreditation in 2010, then a renewal of full accreditation in 2017, by the USA’s Higher Learning Commission; this is the oldest and largest accrediting body in America.

 When you graduate with this degree in Applied Community Development:

 - You have skills that equip you to advance both yourself and your community.